CH EPR FHIR (R4)

 To access the patient EHR the clinical archive system first request a basic access token using the client credential flow and uses the basic access token in the PIXm or PDQm transactions used to retrieve the EHR-SPID and the XAD PID of the patient.

-The Authorization server returns the basic access token if the clinical archive systems is registered beforehand and is authorized to access the Swiss EHR.
+The Authorization server returns the basic access token if the clinical archive systems is registered and is authorized to access the Swiss EHR.

-The clinical archive system then requests an extended authorization token to be used with the MHD transaction to store the document in the patients EHR.
+The clinical archive system then requests an extended authorization token to be used with the MHD transaction to store the document in the patients' EHR.

 Actors and Transactions